-- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and tax expenses are annually paid based on the company results. - Inspection of the company's until 2011 was carried out and payment of tax claims is underway.
+- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and tax expenses are annually paid based on the company results. - The company has been examined by the Joint Stock Corporation Tax Authority until 2016 and is on the process of adjusting and paying the tax due.